Back to Posts

 AI-Generated Child Sexual Abuse Material

 One of the most widespread areas of AI regulation across states involves AI-generated or computer-edited child sexual abuse material (CSAM).
 As of 2025, 45 states have enacted laws criminalizing AI-generated CSAM, with many of these laws passed in 2024-2025 alone.
-The National Center for Missing and Exploited Children reported receiving 67,000 reports of AI-generated CSAM in all of 2024, and 440,000 in just the first half of 2025, representing a substantial increase reflecting the exponential growth of this threat.
+The National Center for Missing and Exploited Children reported receiving 67,000 reports of AI-generated CSAM in 2024, and 440,000 in just the first half of 2025.

 Only five states and Washington, D.C., have not yet criminalized AI-generated CSAM: Alaska, Colorado, Massachusetts, Ohio, Vermont, and the District of Columbia.